Hilltoppers' Moon earns Elite 11 top honor - NewsBreak

 Wild Blue Yonder will perform at Bonnie Kate on Friday night

-ELIZABETHTON — On Friday night the Bonnie Kate Theater will present Wild Blue Yonder, a musical group which categorizes itself as an “Appalachian Highlands Celtic Band.”.
-The group performs the music of Appalachia and the British Isles using instruments such as the fiddle, whistle, bagpipe, mandolin, bodhrán, banjo, bouzouki and celtic drums.
+ELIZABETHTON — On Friday night, the Bonnie Kate Theater will present Wild Blue Yonder, a musical group that categorizes itself as an “Appalachian Highlands Celtic Band.”.
+The group performs the music of Appalachia and the British Isles using instruments such as the fiddle, whistle, bagpipe, mandolin, bodhrán, banjo, bouzouki and Celtic drums.

 Award-winning MECCA choirs to present holiday concerts

 ELIZABETHTON — The first skaters took to the ice at the Covered Bridge Park at 3 p.m.
 Saturday and enjoyed great conditions despite the 62-degree temperatures.
-The synthetic material means that temperatures don’t have to be at freezing to enjoy ice skating at the Skate by the Doe rink.
-There was a good crowd of adults and children taking to the rink for the first hour, but it wasn’t crowded because the rink is 100 feet-by-50 feet.
+The synthetic material means temperatures don’t have to be at freezing to enjoy ice skating at the Skate by the Doe rink.
+There was a good crowd of adults and children taking to the rink for the first hour, but it wasn’t crowded because the rink is 100 feet by 50 feet.

 Eating healthy in college?
 ETSU nutrition student Caroline Medeiros shares a few tips